fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 If at some stage you find reproducible stability issues with fontforge you might like to install the debug information so that you can provide a backtrace to the FontForge team so that the issue may be rectified.
-If you have installed FontForge from your Linux distribution's package repository the method to install debugging information is different than the method to install debug information when building from source.
+If you have installed FontForge from your Linux distribution’s package repository, the method to install debugging information is different than the method to install debug information when building from source.
 In either case, you can use the *nm* command to check if debugging information is already available for your FontForge installation.
-Use the "type" command to find the location of your fontforge binary and if you see "no symbols" as shown below then you will need to update your installation to include debug information in order to provide good feedback to the FontForge developers.
+Use the “type” command to find the location of your `fontforge binary` and if you see “no symbols” as shown below then you will need to update your installation to include debug information in order to provide good feedback to the FontForge developers.